Planning to visit our national parks and public lands? We’ve got you covered with some of the essential permits and reservations you’ll need.

 Rafting the Grand Canyon is a once-in-a-lifetime adventure, offering a unique perspective on one of the world’s most iconic natural wonders.

-Rafting the Colorado River, Grand Canyon National Park, Arizona (Photo by Paxson Woelber)
+Rafting the Colorado River, Grand Canyon National Park, Arizona (Photo by Paxson Woelber CC BY 2.0)

 Grand Teton National Park (Wyoming): Teton Crest Trail